-- Drink 10-12 ounces of water 1-2 hours before a bath to be sure you’re hydrated.
-4-8 oz depending on size for smaller kids.
+Drink 12-16 ounces of water during the hour before to be sure you’re hydrated.

-- Now sink down in the water as far as is comfortable, take a deep breath and release it all in a sigh of contentment.
-Relax.
+Now sink down in the water as far as is comfortable, release a sign of contentment, and relax.

-- Soak for 20 minutes.
-Take some deep, slow breaths to increase oxygen flow and deepen the calm to your brain and nervous system.
+Soak for 20 minutes.
+Take some deep, slow breaths to increase oxygen flow and relax more deeply.
 Don’t fall asleep.
-Drowning isn’t relaxing for anyone.
+Drowning is less than relaxing.

-- Rinse skin well when finished and voila!
-You should feel refreshed and pretty darn perky or ready for a much needed deep healing nap depending on what your bath was geared toward.
+Rinse skin well when finished and voila!
+You should feel refreshed and pretty darn perky or ready for a much needed healing nap depending on what your bath was geared toward.

-- Drink another 8-16 ounces of water within 30 minutes to rehydrate and help flush out residual toxins.
-4-8 again for younger children.
+Drink another 8-16 ounces of water within 30 minutes to rehydrate and help flush out residual toxins.

 Follow the above instructions, but use 1/4 of the ingredients called for in the following recipes.